 - Total Revenue: $57,180

 - Total Expenses: $258,055

 - Net Assets: $112,942

 Board of Directors

-- Thomas C. Patterson, Chairman, Immediate Past Chairman of the Goldwater Institute
+- Thomas C. Patterson, Member, Immediate Past Chairman.

-- Chip DeMoss, Vice Chairman, Managing Director, Tanglewood Capitol Partners, LLC
+- Chip DeMoss, Chairman, Managing Director, Tanglewood Capitol Partners, LLC

 - Kevin Gutzman, Member

 - John Flores, Secretary/Executive Vice President of Development